sctlcd/the-green-corner/README.md

 ### Features Left to Implement <a name="FeaturesLeftToImplement"></a>

- - A "profile photo" of the plants to displayed in the Plants list page.
+ - A "profile photo" of the plants to be displayed in the Plants list page.
  - User can upload photos of plants for making the identification easier.
+ - User authentication
  - Review and validation feature of a new added plant by other users.
- - User authentication

 Back to [top](#TableOfContents)